farces/acme-f5-deploy/README.md

 ## acme.sh --deploy
 *If you're using docker with the included Dockerfile, the deploy script is copied automatically during build.*
-If you're not using docker you can run `./configure.sh --nodocker --deploy-path /path/to/.acme.sh/deploy/
+If you're not using docker you can run `./configure.sh --nodocker --deploy-path /path/to/.acme.sh/deploy/`, which will pre-fill the path and copy f5deploy.sh to the specified path.

 You can then run `acme.sh --deploy -d xyz.domain.com --deploy-hook f5deploy`